utkarshmehta/meatbar-analytics/README.md

         ```
 ## 🔌 MCP Integration(WIP)

 This project includes a Model Context Protocol (MCP) server that provides analytics capabilities to Claude AI.
-The MCP server enables Claude to interact with the meat consumption tracking data directly.
+The MCP (_mimiced_) server enables Claude to interact with the meat consumption tracking data directly.

 **Current Capabilities:**
 - `get_all_users` - Retrieves a list of all unique users in the system